homlol/honestpool/README.md

                         Number GPU.
 Default is 0
   -c COMMENT, --comment COMMENT
+                        Comment after completing the segment -b, --brute           Modes.
+Works only in conjunction with -n.
+For example, -n 123; after the check, the next range will be 124, etc.
-                        Comment after completing the segment -t, --test            TEST MODE FOR PUZZLE №70, CONSISTS OF 17179869184 SEGMENTS, FOR FAST SEGMENT COMPLETION, EACH SEGMENT IS 2^36.
+  -t, --test            TEST MODE FOR PUZZLE №70, CONSISTS OF 17179869184 SEGMENTS, FOR FAST SEGMENT COMPLETION,
+                        EACH SEGMENT IS 2^36.
 To get FOUND, you need to specify segment number -n 11063563977.
                         Default is off